 The Centre for Research on Play in Education, Development & Learning (PEDAL) is a research centre within the Faculty of Education at the University of Cambridge.

-The guiding focus of the centre’s work is to develop substantial and compelling research concerned with the role of play and playfulness in young children’s learning and development, and the potential of play-based approaches within educational contexts.
+The guiding focus of PEDAL’s work is to develop substantial and compelling research concerned with the role of play and playfulness in young children’s learning and development, and the potential of play-based approaches within educational contexts.
 The kinds of skills and accomplishments that are widely recognised as being vital components of 21st century educational provision, including critical thinking, problem-solving, interpersonal abilities, emotional resilience and creativity, have all been linked theoretically and empirically to playfulness and playful learning.

-PEDAL Launch - Thursday 22 October 2015
+PEDAL Centre Launch - Thursday, 22 October 2015

-View the edited livestream from the launch.
+View the edited livestream from PEDAL's launch.